Summary of Drone Laws in Drone Laws in California

-Notes for Commercial Drone Services operations in California
+Notes for operating Commercial Drone Services in California

 If you have a small drone that is less than 55 pounds, you can fly for work or business by following the Drone Laws in the USA defined by FAA Part 107 guidelines.